- 1. The Requirement

 - Software development teams should define how the reported issues are to be reviewed, and what defines an issue that should be corrected.

 6.2 Other Lessons Learned

 No other Lessons Learned have currently been identified for this requirement.

 7.2 Software Assurance Products

-- Static analysis on the source code to a coding standard
+- Static analysis of the source code to a coding standard

 - Coding standard (Secure coding standard)

-- Results of static code analysis showing compliance to the project's coding standard
+- Results of static code analysis showing compliance with the project's coding standard

 Objective evidence is an unbiased, documented fact showing that an activity was confirmed or performed by the software assurance/safety person(s).
 The evidence for confirmation of the activity can take any number of different forms, depending on the activity in the task.
 Examples are: